 The influence of digital media on collective opinions, social relationships, and information dynamics is growing significantly with the advances of information technology.
-On the other hands, understanding how collective opinions are reflected in digital media has crucial importance.
-Among such a media, Wikipedia, the open, free, and online encyclopedia, has crucial importance since it is not only the largest global knowledge repository but also the biggest collaborative knowledge platform on the Web.
-Thanks to its huge size, broad coverage and ease of use, currently Wikipedia is one of the most widely used knowledge references.
-However, since the beginning, there have been constant concerns about the reliability of Wikipedia because of its openness.
-Although professional scholars may not be affected by skewness or bias in Wikipedia, students and the public can be affected significantly [1,2].
+On the other hand, understanding how collective opinions are reflected in digital media has crucial importance.
+Among such a medium, Wikipedia, the open, free, and online encyclopedia, has crucial importance since it is not only the largest global knowledge repository but also the biggest collaborative knowledge platform on the Web.
+Thanks to its huge size, broad coverage and ease of use, Wikipedia is currently one of the most widely used knowledge references.
+However, since its beginning, there have been constant concerns about the reliability of Wikipedia because of its openness.
+Although professional scholars may not be affected by a possible skewness or bias of Wikipedia, students and the public can be affected significantly [1,2].
 Extensive studies have examined the reliability of contents [1-3], topic coverage [4], vandalism [5], and conflict [6-8] in Wikipedia.

-Wikipedia is available in different language editions; about 287 language editions are currently active.
+Wikipedia is available in different language editions; 287 language editions are currently active.
 This indicates that the same topic can be described in hundreds of articles written by different language user groups.
-Since language is one of the primary elements of culture [9], collective cultural bias may be reflected on the contents and organization of each Wikipedia edition.
-Although Wikipedia adopts a "neutral point of view" (NPOV) policy for the description of contents, aiming to provide unbiased information to the public [10], it is straightforward that each language edition presents reality from a different angle.
-To investigate differences and relationships among different language editions, we develop mathematical and statistical methods which treat the huge amount of information in Wikipedia excluding cultural preferences of the investigators.
+Since language is one of the primary elements of culture [9], collective cultural biases may be reflected on the contents and organization of each Wikipedia edition.
+Although Wikipedia adopts a "neutral point of view" policy for the description of contents, aiming to provide unbiased information to the public [10], it is natural that each language edition presents reality from a different angle.
+To investigate differences and relationships among different language editions, we develop mathematical and statistical methods which treat the huge amount of information in Wikipedia, excluding cultural preferences of the investigators.

-Cultural bias or differences across Wikipedia editions have been investigated in previous research [11-16].
-A special emphasis was devoted to persons described in Wikipedia articles [11] and their ranking [17, 18].
+Cultural bias or differences across Wikipedia editions have been investigated in previous research [11-17].
+A special emphasis was devoted to persons described in Wikipedia articles [12] and their ranking [18, 19].
 Indeed, human knowledge, as well as Wikipedia itself, was created by people who are the main actors of its development.
-Thus it is rather natural to analyze a ranking of people according to the Wikipedia hyper-link network of citations between articles.
-A cross-cultural study of biographical articles was presented in [19], by building a network of interlinked biographies.
-Another approach was proposed recently in [20]: the difference in importance of historical figures across Wikipedia language editions is assessed on the basis of the global ranking of Wikipedia articles about persons.
+Thus it is rather natural to analyze a ranking of people according to the Wikipedia hyper-link network of citations between articles (see network data description below).
+A cross-cultural study of biographical articles was presented in [20], by building a network of interlinked biographies.
+Another approach was proposed recently in [21]: the difference in importance of historical figures across Wikipedia language editions is assessed on the basis of the global ranking of Wikipedia articles about persons.
 This study, motivated by the question "Is an important person in a given culture also important in other cultures?", showed that there are strong entanglements and local biases of historical figures in Wikipedia.
-Indeed, the results of the study show that each Wikipedia edition favors persons belonging to same culture (language), but also that there are cross-Wikipedia top ranked persons, who can be signs of entanglement between cultures.
-These cross-language historical figures highlight entanglement of cultures and generate inter-culture networks demonstrating interactions between cultures [20]. an approach provides us novel insights on cross-cultural differences across Wikipedia editions.
-However, in [20] only 9 Wikipedia editions, mainly of European languages, have been considered.
+Indeed, the results of the study show that each Wikipedia edition favors persons belonging to the same culture (language), but also that there are cross-Wikipedia top ranked persons, who can be signs of entanglement between cultures.
+These cross-language historical figures can be used to generate inter-culture networks demonstrating interactions between cultures [21].
+Such an approach provides us novel insights on cross-cultural differences across Wikipedia editions.
+However, in [21] only 9 Wikipedia editions, mainly languages spoken in European, have been considered.
 Thus a broader set of language editions is needed to offer a more complete view on a global scale.

 We note that the analysis of persons' importance via Wikipedia becomes more and more popular.
-This is well visible from the appearance of new recent studies for the English Wikipedia [21] and for multiple languages [22].
+This is well visible from the appearance of new recent studies for the English Wikipedia [22] and for multiple languages [23].
+The analysis of coverage of researchers and academics via Wikipedia is reported in [24].